HannahKirk/Hatemoji/README.md

 * HatemojiBuild is a dataset of 5,912 adversarially-generated examples created on Dynabench using a human-and-model-in-the-loop approach.
 We collect data in three consecutive rounds.
 * Our work follows on from Vidgen et al (2021) _Learning from the Worst: Dynamically Generated Datasets to Improve Online Hate Detection_ (http://arxiv.org/abs/2012.15761) who collect four rounds of textual adversarial examples.
 The R1-R4 data is avaliable at https://github.com/bvidgen/Dynamically-Generated-Hate-Speech-Dataset.
 * The entries in HatemojiBuild are labeled by round (R5-7).
 The text of each entry is given with its gold-standard label from majority agreement of three annotators.
 Each original entry is associated with a perturbation so each row of the `.csv` matches these two cases.
 We also provide granular labels of type and target for hateful entries.
-* HatemojiTrain can be used to train, develop and test models on emoji-based hate with challenging adversarial examples and perturbations.
+* HatemojiBuild can be used to train, develop and test models on emoji-based hate with challenging adversarial examples and perturbations.
+* `train`, `validation` and `test` contains the data in each split.

 ### Columns in `HatemojiCheck`: